bangerang/SwiftMachine/README.md

 # SwiftMachine
-SwiftMachine is a Finite-state machine written in Swift
+SwiftMachine is a Finite-like state machine written in Swift